readlearncode/Java-Enterprise-Edition-Introduction/README.md

-# Java Enterprise Edition Introduction
-LinkedIn Java Enterprise Edition introduction course: code and solutions

-You will find the code repositories used during the course Java Enterprise Edition Introduction.

-## original
+# Websocket Challenge Solution

-This repository contains the source code for the Cargo Tracker application found here https://cargotracker.java.net/
+This repository contains the solution to the Websocket challenge.

-In order to use this code base with NetBeans visit: https://cargotracker.java.net/#getstarted

-Once the application starts up, just open up a browser and navigate to http://localhost:8080/cargo-tracker/.
+## Challenge

+## Solution

-## JMS-Challenge-Solution
+## Solution Files

-The solution to the JMS challenge